lloyd-h/ATMS/README.md

 Then it can be deployed to any servelet container.
 If you use eclipse, you can use an embedded server to test this.

+Once deployed, the simulator can be accessed via http://localhost:8080/ATM-simulator

 I have created a JUnit test case called DispenserTest which can be used to test the core functionality of the simulator.
 Just run the test case in eclipse using Junit plugin.